ravenbeutner/hyrep/README.md

 Clone and build _cvc5_ (details can be found [here](https://cvc5.github.io/)).
 You can place the _spot_ and _cvc5_ executables in any location of your choosing, and provide HyRep with the _absolute_ path (see details below).

+The results in [1] were obtained with spot version 2.11.6 and cvc5 version 1.0.8.

 ### Build HyRep

 To build HyRep run the following (when in the main directory of this repository).